EvisHome/Home-Assistant/examples/sticky-top-card/readme.md

 # Sticky Top Card

-I use this for all my room dashboard to show the room name and a button for quick navigation back to the home overview.
+This is useful for mobile devices (phones), on a desktop I don't currently see much use.
+Anyway I use this for all my room dashboards to show the room name and a button for quick navigation back to the home overview.

 ![](sticky-nav-top-bar.gif)